weslynn/AlphaTree-graphic-deep-neural-network/GAN对抗生成网络/README.md

 • Training Deep Networks with Synthetic Data
 • Segmentation Annotation with Polygon-RNN++
 • DAWNBench: Training Fast and Cheap
-• BigGAN: State of the Art in Image Synthesis
 • Video-to-Video Synthesis
 • Semantic Segmentation
 • AlphaZero & OpenAI Five